Taking Action: 8 Key Steps for Acting on Your Dreams

 And that's the sneaky thing about taking action.
 We feel satisfied by taking any action, but we'd save ourselves a ton of time and headaches by first asking ourselves, What are the right actions to achieve the result we're after?

 This is why we're better off taking the time to create a map or plan.
-By relying on well-understood goal-setting strategies, we can finally take action effectively.
+By relying on well-understood goal-setting strategies, we can finally build habits and take action effectively.

 Steps for Taking Action